galaxytwenty/PmGPT/README.md

 - ✅ Work with UI instead of Chat
 - ✅ Delete the conversation
 - ✅ Add SSL certificate by using https://curl.haxx.se/ca/cacert.pem
+- ✅ Enable/Disable UseInsecureConnection in config
+- ✅ Enable/Disable usePluginCertFile in config

 ### ToDos
 - [ ] Inform user when ChatGPT is at capacity